A Visitor’s Guide to Liguria

 Trofie al pesto, with a stunning view.

 Ready to visit Liguria for yourself?
-I’ll be running a week-long culinary and culture tour of this stunning region in September 2024!
+I’ll be running a week-long culinary and culture tour of this stunning region in September 2024, and again next May!
+September is sold out, but a few rooms are available for next May, consider joining us!
 Click here for all the info!

 Pasta with Pesto alla Genovese